 There are moments in our life that the story has been written about us or for us, but here, she was looking back at me reminding me, I WRITE MY OWN STORY.

-I noticed someone had broken off her sword, from the photos I had seen online, but it didn’t matter.
-She stood there as a warrior with justice in her hands.
-I was filled with strength.
-I was reminded that I am too a warrior.
-I Grabbed a Lyft and headed to my next stop Pier 17.
+I noticed someone had broken off her sword, but that didn’t matter.
+She stood there as a warrior with justice in her hands, claiming her own narrative.
+I was filled with strength and was reminded that I too am a warrior.
+I grabbed a Lyft and headed to my next stop Pier 17.

 I had reserved a cabin for dinner on top of the pier overlooking the Brooklyn Bridge.
 The weather was absolutely gorgeous for a March day.
-It was overcast but it was warm.
+It was overcast, but it was warm.
 I ordered a bite and walked around the pier.
 I gazed at the Brooklyn Bridge recalling my wish to be there someday at sunrise.
-I then went around the corner and I found the Statue of Liberty in the distance.
-It was an incredible surprise.
-Walking around he pier, I was reminded of the last time I was there, just after showing in London Fashion week.
-I had a fun evening celebrating that impactful event in my life and congratulating the person I was with on his achievement of the opening that bar at Pier 17.
-Unfortunately, that bar still hadn’t open since last March.
+I then went around the corner and was surprised to find the Statue of Liberty in the distance.
+It was an incredible unexpected moment.
+Walking around the pier, I was reminded of the last time I was there, just after showing in London Fashion week.
+I had a fun evening celebrating that impactful event in my life and congratulating the person I was with on his achievement of the opening that particular bar.
+Unfortunately, the bar hadn’t opened since last March.
 However, a wonderful flush of memories came across me as I was making new ones.

 It was now 7:30pm and I opted to head to the hotel and check in.
 I had stayed at his hotel last September with Josie and chose it for it’s central location.
 I was craving Magnolia Bakery cake, so after dropping off my bag and cleaning up, I walked down the Ave of the America’s near Radio City Music Hall and got a slice of the sugary, buttery, chocolatey goodness.
 I then went to Times Square it get my sensory overload fix.
 After all the feels, I headed back to the hotel and fell asleep watching Friends.